padiketeku/EnvMonMod/EMM-Prac-5-Fire Regime.md

-In the next step, would add two more items to the properties- 'year'and 'yrmnth'- for the purposes of producing monthly distibution of fire in the study area.
+In the next step, we would add two more items to the properties- 'year'and 'yrmnth'- for the purposes of producing monthly distribution of fire in the study area.

 We would want to further trim the data to the study area; given the dataset is an image collection, every image in the collection must be trimmed to the study.
 A user-defined function would be used to do this.
 In this function, the additional image properties would be created.